bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 describe GuessGame do
   ...
-  it "should display greeting when the game begins" do
+  it "display greeting when the game begins" do
     fake_console = double('Console')
     fake_console.should_receive(:output).with('Welcome to the Guessing Game')
     game = GuessGame.new(fake_console)
     game.start
   end
-  it "should prompt the user to enter the number representing their guess." do
+  it "prompt the user to enter the number representing their guess." do
     fake_console = double('Console')
     fake_console.should_receive(:prompt).with('Enter a number between 1 and 100')
     game = GuessGame.new(fake_console)